Manchester City - Tottenham: How to watch, start time, stream, team news

 Injury news

-Manchester City will be without Kevin de Bruyne, Fernandinho and Nathan Ake as they work their way towards full fitness.
-KDB seem to be close to a return.
-Aguero and Ruben Dias both trained, while Rodri will also be pushing to play after overcoming a small problem.
+Manchester City are without Kevin de Bruyne, Fernandinho and Nathan Ake as they work their way towards full fitness but KDB seem to be close to a return.
+Aguero returns and is on the bench, with Ruben Dias also on the bench and Rodri is back after overcoming a small problem.

-Tottenham have a few injury concerns, but Dele Alli should be fit enough to be on the bench.
-Serge Aurier, Giovani Lo Celso and Sergio Reguilon have all been struggling with injuries, while Gareth Bale could be available after having a small issue which saw him miss the FA Cup game at Everton.
+Tottenham have a few injury concerns, but Dele Alli is fit enough to be on the bench.
+Serge Aurier, Giovani Lo Celso and Sergio Reguilon are all out with injuries, while Gareth Bale is on the bench after the bizarre situation where he missed the FA Cup defeat at Everton in midweek but posted on Instagram he was okay.

+𝗧𝗘𝗔𝗠 𝗡𝗘𝗪𝗦 🟢 Lloris (C), Tanganga, Sanchez, Dier, Davies, Hojbjerg, Ndombele, Lamela, Lucas, Son, Kane.@WilliamHill ⚪️ #COYS pic.twitter.com/Pa8MBuClBL

 What they’re saying